 Peden and some followers were being pursued by the dragoons.
 He stopped, saying, "Let us pray here, for if the Lord here not our prayers and save us we are all dead men."

-(Source: 'The Covenanters; The Fifty Years Struggle' by Mr. David Roy, a former member of Benhar Evangelical Church - who is now in the presence of Christ, his King and Redeemer)
+(Source: 'The Covenanters; The Fifty Years Struggle' by Mr. David Roy, a former member of Benhar Evangelical Church)

-Benhar village is in Whitburn parish, Linlighgowshire, about tow miles distant from Fauldhouse Station.
-The moss or moor on kwhihc the conventicles were held extends into Lanarkshire.
+Benhar village is in Whitburn parish, Linlithgowshire, about two miles distant from Fauldhouse Station.
+The moss or moor on which the conventicles were held extends into Lanarkshire.

 The Shotts people were stout Covenanters, not a few of them being concerned in the Pentland rising.